zarf-dev/zarf/site/src/content/docs/commands/zarf_tools_helm_repo.md

-      --kube-token string               bearer token used for authentication --kubeconfig string               path to the kubeconfig file -n, --namespace string                namespace scope for this request --qps float32                     queries per second used when communicating with the Kubernetes API, not including bursting
+      --kube-token string               bearer token used for authentication --kubeconfig string               path to the kubeconfig file -n, --namespace string                namespace scope for this request --plain-http                      Force the connections over HTTP instead of HTTPS.
+This flag should only be used if you have a specific reason and accept the reduced security posture.
+      --qps float32                     queries per second used when communicating with the Kubernetes API, not including bursting
       --registry-config string          path to the registry config file --repository-cache string         path to the file containing cached repository indexes